solrak29/ecba/facebook/Readme.md

 Page-scoped ID (PSID).
     Each person that users the your Facebook Page Chat (that will talk to your bot), will be assigned a PSID number.
 This PSID is stored in the sender_id of the message object.
     We store this in FacebookMsg class as userid.
+This means the PSID are specific to your business facebook page.

 ACK Messages.
     Each message that is confirmed delivery will be stored internally in the main facebookiface for logging, as well as returned to the cliient with the delivery objects mids (message id? need to get what this is).

+Message Types
+    Facebook requires us to send message type in our send message structure if not sent as of May 7, 2018 the messages will be rejected.
+The message types are RESPONSE, UPDATE, and MESSAGE_TAG.
+We will be focusing on RESPONSE message types that follows the 24+1 policy.

+Message Id
+    Response from message that is unique for the message.

+Timestamp
+    Value from facebook message is miliseconds from epoch 1/1000th of second.

 ```